EDJNet/tidywikidatar/README.md

 #> 10                                             <NA>
 ```

-This seems quite straightforward but there are actually a number of
-things that are returned by searching for “Margaret Mead”.

 If I am running through a list of strings, and, for example, I am
 actually interested in the most famous person by that name, I can filter
 result by property, using the standard form.
 If, for example, I want